Backbone scaling limits for random walks on random critical trees: Finite versions of the SSBM and their link to the Brownian motion on the CRT

 \subsection{The Brownian motion projected onto the $K$-reduced tree of the CRT as a finite SSBM}

-One of the points that we would like to stress with this construction is that the relation between SSBM's and the BM on the CRT is twofold.
+One of the points that we would like to stress with this construction is that the relation between SSBMs and the BM on the CRT is twofold.
 One one hand, as we have anticipated, the projection of the BM on the reduced sub-trees is an SSMB.
-On the other hand, the BM on the CRT can be seen as a limit of SSBM's on reduced sub trees, which can be built independently from the CRT through the so called \emph{line breaking construction}.
+On the other hand, the BM on the CRT can be seen as a limit of SSBMs on reduced sub-trees, which can be built independently from the CRT through the so called \emph{line breaking construction}.